The two-edge connectivity survivable-network design problem in planar graphs: Dynamic Program

 \subsubsection{Configurations}

-Let $L = \delta(H)$ for a subgraph $H$ of $G$.
+Let $L = \delta(H)$ for a connected, vertex-induced subgraph $H$ of $\BC(P)$.
 We define a {\em configuration} $K_L$ corresponding to $L$, illustrated in Figure~\ref{fig:2-ec-configs}.
-First, {\em cut the adjacencies} between edges of $L$ that have a common endpoint in $G - H$, creating a new set of edges $L'$: if two edges $a$ and $b$ of $L$ have a common endpoint $x$ in $G-H$, introduce a new vertex $x'$ such that $a$'s endpoint in $G-H$ is $x$ and $b$'s endpoint is $x'$.
-The edges in $L$ are identified with the corresponding edge in $L'$.
-A configuration $K_L$ is a forest with no degree-2 vertices whose leaf edges are a subset of $L'$ (and so also $L$).
-Cutting the connectivity of $L$ in $G-H$ implies that if $e \in K_L \cap L$ then $e$ is a leaf edge of $K_L$.
+First, for each edge $e\in L$, we defined two edges $e^1$ and $e^2$ to reflect the fact that an edge can be used twice.
+Let $\hat L$ be the resulting set of edges, $\hat L=\bigcup_{e\in L}\set{e^1,e^2}$.
+A {\em configuration} is a forest with no degree-2 vertices whose leaf edges are a subset of $\hat L$, and such that, for each edge $e\in L$, if the forest contains both $e^1$ and $e^2$ then these two edges are incident to the same vertex in the forest, together with a $\set{1,2}$ labeling of the internal vertices.
 We denote the set of all configurations on edge set $L$ by ${\cal K}_L$.